-Figure 12 Share of income or consumption by population quintile for selected Arab countries (latest available)

-Source: World Bank, 2016.

-- 129. The Arab States have made some progress towards achieving the Millennium Development Goals on reducing extreme poverty.
+The Arab region has made some progress towards achieving the Millennium Development Goals on reducing extreme poverty.
 Since 2010 and the conflicts that followed, however, other poverty levels have increased (ESCWA, 2014).
 The incidence of poverty according to national poverty lines averaged 22.7 per cent in 1990 and rose to 23.4 per cent in 2012 (United Nations and League of Arab States, 2013).
-Social protection policies, and particularly the introduction of a social protection floor aimed at reducing poverty and inequality, are therefore a critical component that needs to be considered in the implementation of the New Urban Agenda for this region. - 130.
+Social protection policies, and particularly the introduction of a social protection floor aimed at reducing poverty and inequality, are therefore a critical component that needs to be considered in the implementation of the New Urban Agenda for this region.

 The spread of turmoil in recent years in some countries of the region demonstrated the contribution of social exclusion to political unrest.
 With security as a priority criterion conditioning location choice, spatial segregation and social homogenization within cities has increased.
-The fragmentation of cities into economic, ethnic and religious enclaves sharing few connections other than transportation links will present a major challenge in post-conflict reconstruction.
-In complex urban settings, vulnerable groups vary depending on their physical, economic and social situations, although it is often the poor who suffer from compounded deprivations.
-The urban poor, for instance, often settle on land that is unsuitable for development, leading to enhanced vulnerability to climatic shocks and stresses. - 131.
+The fragmentation of cities into economic, ethnic, and religious enclaves sharing few connections other than transportation links will present a major challenge in post-conflict reconstruction.
+In complex urban settings, vulnerable groups vary depending on their physical, economic, and social situations, although it is often the poor who suffer from compounded deprivations.
+The urban poor, for instance, often settle on land that is unsuitable for development, leading to enhanced vulnerability to climatic shocks and stresses.

 The middle class has a critical role to play in linking the upper and lower strata within the social structure of a city.
 A key defining factor of the middle class is its ownership of productive assets, including land and property.
 The spatial location of the middle class, its housing conditions, access to jobs and services and lifestyle shape the aspirations of poorer populations and thus help to define the terms of social inclusion and exclusion.
 Development of the middle class in the Arab world and across the globe is a critical source of skilled labour, a consumer class and an entrepreneurial group that provides important support to economic growth and development.
-But this cannot be achieved without the full inclusion and participation of women in the labour force, which, as was noted earlier in the report, is highly constrained by social, cultural, economic and political factors. - 132.
+But this cannot be achieved without the full inclusion and participation of women in the labour force, which, as noted in previous chapters, is highly constrained by social, cultural, economic and political factors.

 In countries of origin, particularly in the Mashreq, formal and informal remittance-driven urbanization sustained by high rates of household formation and pervasive housing shortages has sent land values skyrocketing beyond the means of many in the middle classes.
 The proliferation and subsequent densification of informal settlements has accelerated and sharpened class differentiation within them.
 Urban upgrading that avoids displacement and in situ reblocking have become the standard public interventions since the mid-1980s.
 This enhances the value of the assets of the poor, though in the longer term, five years and more after project completion, population movements induced by the workings of the private real estate market have caused the displacement of poorer populations (Serageldin, 2015).

+FIGURE 12: SHARE OF INCOME OR CONSUMPTION BY POPULATION QUINTILE FOR SELECTED ARAB COUNTRIES (LATEST AVAILABLE)